VictorGugug/BlockProt-Reloaded/docs/BLOCK_FAMILY_SYNTAX.md

 `auto_drop_to_inventory`.
 They are **always parsed** regardless of the `modern_family_blocks` flag in `config.yml`.

+`modern_family_blocks` controls startup auto-conversion in both directions:
-`modern_family_blocks: true` only controls one thing: whether flat material lists are automatically converted to expressions on startup.
-It does not gate expression parsing.
+- `true`  → flat material lists are automatically converted to compact family expressions.
+- `false` → any existing family expressions in the file are automatically converted to flat lists.
+It does not gate expression parsing (expressions are always parsed regardless of this flag).

 They replace flat material lists with token-based expressions that resolve dynamically against the full family registry at startup and on `/bp reload`.